 Transactions entered into directly between two counterparties generally do not benefit from these protections, which in turn may subject BGHL to the risk that a counterparty does not settle a transaction in accordance with agreed terms and conditions because of a dispute over the terms of the contract or because of a credit or liquidity problem.
 Counterparty risk is increased for contracts with longer maturities when events may intervene to prevent settlement.
 The ability of BGHL to transact business with any one or any number of counterparties, the lack of any independent evaluation of the counterparties or their financial capabilities, and the absence of a regulated market to facilitate settlement, may increase the potential for losses to BGHL.
-BGHL's exposure to counterparty risk associated with counterparty non-performance on over-the-counter derivatives is generally limited to the fair value of over the amounts requested by counterparties to cover the risk of a derivative contract.
+BGHL's exposure to counterparty risk associated with counterparty non-performance on over-the-counter derivatives is generally limited to the fair value of over the counter contracts reported as assets which are not covered by an equivalent collateral amount and to the independent amounts requested by counterparties to cover the risk of a derivative contract.
 Counterparty risk exposure is monitored daily.
 The risk management system gives real time marked to market position, collateral and risk exposure.
 All of BGHL's exposures to counterparties are with reputable financial institutions which are at least single A investment grade rated from the major rating agencies.